Intermediate disorder limits for multi-layer semi-discrete directed polymers

 This case is impossible by hypothesis on the process $A(n)$, since $\De A(n)\geq-1$ always. \end{proof} \begin{lem} Let $u\in\bN$ be any positive integer.
 Suppose that $A(n)$ and $B(n)$ are integer valued processes so that the increments are always $+u$ or $-1$, i.e. we have that $\De A(n)\in\left\{ u,-1\right\} $ and $\De B(n)\in\left\{ u,-1\right\} $.
 Then

 \end{lem} \begin{proof} First write that

-The result then follows applying Lemma \ref{lem:tanaka_prelemma} twice, first to the the $B$-process with $C=A(i+1)$ and then again to $A$-process with $C=B(i)$, and then summing the resulting inequality from $i=0$ to $n$.\end{proof} \begin{lem} Define the overlap time for the non-intersecting multinomial random walks between the $k$-th line $Y_{k}$ and the $\ell$-th line $Y_{\ell}^{\prime}$ by:
+The result then follows by applying Lemma \ref{lem:tanaka_prelemma} twice, first to the $B$-process with $C=A(i+1)$ and then again to the $A$-process with $C=B(i)$, and then summing the resulting inequality from $i=0$ to $n$.\end{proof} \begin{lem} Define the overlap time for the non-intersecting multinomial random walks between the $k$-th line $Y_{k}$ and the $\ell$-th line $Y_{\ell}^{\prime}$ by:

-Then, for any fixed $\tf>0$, and any indices $1\leq k,\ell\leq d$, the collection:
+Then, for any fixed $\tf>0$, and any indices $1\leq k < \ell\leq d$, the collection:

 is weakly exponential moment controlled as $t\to0$.\end{lem} \begin{proof} For notational convenience, we use the shorthand $\De F(i)\defequal F(i+1)-F(i)$.
-We will apply the the discrete version of Tanaka's formula, Lemma \ref{lem:tanaka}, to the processes:
+We will apply the upper bound for the overlap time from Lemma \ref{lem:tanaka}, to the processes:

 which have increments of either $2d-1$ or $-1$.
 (Notice that the increments of these process are $\De A(i)=2d\De Y_{k}(i)-1$ and $\De A^\prime(i)=2d\De Y_{\ell}^{\prime}(i)-1$).
 By the definition of $Q_{k,\ell}[0,\floor{tN}]$ and application of Lemma \ref{lem:tanaka} we have: